c3phal0p0d/etch-a-sketch/README.md

 # etch-a-sketch
-Modern implementation of the classic Etch A Sketch
+Modern implementation of the classic Etch A Sketch toy